planetserver/ps2-documentation/developer_documentation/preprocessing_and_ingestion.md

 PlanetServer provides access to two different datasets: CRISM Mars and M3 Moon.
 Each dataset is pre-processed using different software to prepare it for ingestion into rasdaman.

+# Note if doing pre-processing at JUB

+All the download and pre-processing of the data should be done in esp-test as this is the machine dedicated to do this process. esp-rasdaman should *only* be used as a service provider.

 # CRISM MARS

 To prepare the data for ingestion into Rasdaman run the following steps: